Back to Medals and Decorations of Israel

 The reverse of the medal has a screw and nut holding the ribbon that is folded over a bar.

 Clasp: Pin back.
 Dimensions 40.7 x 13.4 mm.
 Silver mark 925 on lower right corner.
-Pin without safety lock
+Pin without safety lock.

 Ribbon width 38 mm.

-Early version 2 - Minted by Kretschmer
+Version of Medal of Valor Back of version of Medal of Valor Early version 2 - Minted by Kretschmer

 The medal was first minted in 1973 by Kretschmer of Jerusalem and issued by the Israel Government Coins and Medals Corporation.
 The original medal was made of 25 gr. silver and 45 mm diameter.